Overview

 • What did others involved in the situation do?

-This question will answer the impact and influence of others’ actions in the situation.
+This question answers the impact and influence of others’ actions in the situation, considering their contributions and behaviors.

 Stage 2: Reflective observation